savvdm/checksum/README.md

 `-delete` - Delete checksums for files not found under the specified folder.
 By default, missing files and their checksums are retained in the output data file.

-`-outfile` - Save the file checksums to the specified file.
+`-outfile` - Save the checksums to the specified file.
-By default, the input file is being rewritten.
+By default, the input file is rewritten.

 `-n` - "Dry run" - do not save anything.